OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

 | OADA Identity Provider | -          | Server                               |

-The above requirements are described in more detail below by using examples of typically OADA operations.
+The above requirements are described in more detail below by using examples of typical OADA operations.
 The OAuth 2.0 and OpenID Connect specifications should be directly consulted for the details of their operation.

-## Distributed Federation Extensions
+# Distributed Federation Extensions

 The inherent distributed nature of OADA means that client and providers and will often meet for the first when a joint customer tries to point them together.